 The board will institute an urgent review to establish when “realistically” these projects will be completed, and the extent of the design and other operational faults.
 It will also determine what steps can be implemented to minimize the escalating costs as well as to increase output Eskom said.

 The company, Clyde Bergemann Africa (CBZ), is also is a service provider to Eskom for ongoing boiler cleaning and soot blowing services and spares on operational coal-fired generation units at Medupi, Kusile and a number of other Eskom power stations.
+These systems are crucial to the functioning of power stations, and if not functioning properly, can severely impact the availability and performance of coal fired power stations according to the report.

 The board will also conduct an audit of the entire system to understand the technical problems at “a granular level” and to avoid further unexpected crises.